Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 There are two options for installing playbooks and starting automate threat response:

-- Installing the solution from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
+1. Installing the solution from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
 (Recommended)

-- Installing the playbooks one by one by from this Readme further down in this document.
+1. Installing the playbooks one by one by from this Readme further down in this document.

-## Content Hub Installation
+## 1.Content Hub Installation

 1. Locate the Recorded Future Solution in the Content Hub.
 ![](Images/2023-04-18-08-39-58.png)